TL;DR

 Rebooting a Linux server is a crucial task, but it can sometimes encounter errors that may disrupt the process.
 Understanding these common errors and their solutions can help ensure a successful server reboot.
 Here are three frequent errors that you may encounter while rebooting a Linux server:

-- ⚠️ “Failed to Unmount File System” error: When rebooting a Linux server, you may come across the error message “Failed to unmount file system.”
-This error occurs when a file system is still in use or has open files during the reboot process.
-It can prevent the server from shutting down properly and may lead to data corruption.
-To resolve this issue, you can manually identify and close any open files or processes associated with the affected file system before initiating the reboot.
+- ⚠️ “Failed to Unmount File System” Error: Occurs when a file system is still in use or has open files.
+This prevents proper shutdown and may cause data corruption.
+To resolve, manually close open files or processes associated with the file system before rebooting.